Vital Signs Report 2024 - Navigating Change

 Methodology

 Data is drawn from both quantitative and qualitative primary and secondary sources.
 Statistical data was gathered from a variety of sources at the national, provincial, and municipal levels, as well as from studies conducted by community and regional organizations.
 For this report, statistical data primarily comes from Statistics Canada unless otherwise noted.
-The complete bibliography is available online at PECdata.ca.
+Reference sources are listed below.

 From the wealth of data surveyed and the input of our Advisory Committee, we carefully chose our areas of study and selected indicators for them based on: